 As of 2016 there were more adult diapers being produced than diapers for babies.

 That was over 5 years ago and birth rates have only continued to go down since.

-To understand the severity of this fact about Japan, lets look at the declining birth-rate for the past 8 years:
+To understand the severity of this fact in Japan, let’s look at the declining birth rate for the past 8 years:

 |Year||Japanese birth rate per 1000||Percent Change|

 So is Japan now the oldest country in the world?
 Let me know what you think!

 17. Fake food is a 90 million dollar industry